edinpark01/FlaskTutorial/README.md

 In web applications this connection is typically tied to the request.
 It is created at some point when handling a request, and closed before the response is sent.

+###### CREATE the tables
+In SQLite, data is stored in tables and columns.
+These need to be created before you can store and retrieve data.
+Flaskr will store users in the user table, and posts in the post table.
+Create a file with the SQL commands needed to create empty tables: